npm package discovery and stats viewer.

 Optional Properties

 | Property | Type | Description | |----------|------|-------------| | author | Array | Entry authors | | content | string or object | Full content of the entry.
-When using an object, you can specify type (like "html") and the value | | link | Array | Links related to the entry | | summary | string or object | Summary of the entry | | category | Array | Categories for the entry | | contributor | Array | Contributors to the entry | | published | string | Publication date (RFC 3339 format) | | rights | string or object | Entry-specific copyright information | | source | object | Source feed information for republished entries | | customData | string | Custom XML to include in the entry | | thumbnail | object | Thumbnail image for the entry |
+Object content can either provide an inline value or an external src, plus optional type and explicit base values | | link | Array | Links related to the entry | | summary | string or object | Summary of the entry | | category | Array | Categories for the entry | | contributor | Array | Contributors to the entry | | published | string | Publication date (RFC 3339 format) | | rights | string or object | Entry-specific copyright information | | source | object | Source feed information for republished entries.
+Shared Atom metadata inside source uses the same construct handling as the feed, including text constructs for title, subtitle, and rights | | customData | string | Custom XML to include in the entry | | thumbnail | object | Thumbnail image for the entry |

-Text Constructs (title, summary, rights)
+Text Constructs (title, subtitle, summary, rights)

 • A simple string: title: "My Title"